zavelevsky/applitools-playwright-docs/docs/introduction.md

-# **Introduction**
+# Introduction

-Welcome to Applitools Eyes for Playwright\!
+Welcome to Applitools Eyes for Playwright!
 In this guide, we'll explore the transformative power of visual testing and how integrating Applitools Eyes enhances your Playwright testing workflow to deliver high-quality applications efficiently.

-## **The promise of visual testing**
+## The promise of visual testing

 In today's fast-paced software development landscape, ensuring that your application not only functions correctly but also appears correctly to users is paramount.
 Traditional testing methods often rely on textual assertions and code-based verifications, which can be time-consuming, fragile, and may not guarantee that the UI looks as intended.

-### **Visual assertions vs textual assertions**
+### Visual assertions vs textual assertions

 Visual testing offers a revolutionary approach to overcome these challenges: